lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 ## Example

-This xample is included with each implementation as a test program.
+This example is included with each implementation as a test program.

 Suppose $`\epsilon`$ = 0.1 and P contains the following points: